10 SMS Customer Engagement Strategies to Boost Retention

 Published

-Instead of hoping your emails get opened, you can send a short SMS that reaches your customer instantly and gets read within minutes.
-People treat texts as more personal, which helps you reach customers where they usually pay attention.
+Instead of hoping your emails get opened, you can send a Short Message Service (SMS) message that reaches your customer instantly and gets read within minutes.

 In this article, we’ll look at how SMS customer engagement works and learn strategies for stronger customer relationships.